apache/incubator-weex-site/source/guide/index.md

 Although the components in Weex look like HTML tags, you are not able to use all of them, instead, you can only use the built-in components and your custom components.

 Under the scene, Weex uses the native widgets.
 Although Weex emphasize the consistency on each mobile platform, we still embrace the platform's own behavior and UI differences.
-For example, [this `<switch>` component](http://dotwe.org/vue/d96943452b6708422197c47920903823) may look different on Android and iOS (the appearance on the web simulates iOS).
+For example, [the `<switch>` component](http://dotwe.org/vue/d96943452b6708422197c47920903823) may look different on Android and iOS (the appearance on the web simulates iOS).

 ![Different switch](./images/different-switch.png)